 Split systems of all types operate on the principle that a gas, placed under pressure, will boil.
 When a gas boils, it can efficiently pull heat from the surrounding air.
 If you have an air conditioner in your home, you’re already taking advantage of this principle, as central A/C units use pressurized refrigerant to remove heat from your home.

-A split-system heat pump installed by Rosenberg Indoor Comfort, then, simply takes this principle and uses it both ways.
+A split-system heat pump installed by Rosenberg Plumbing & Air, then, simply takes this principle and uses it both ways.
 In the summer, the split-system heat pump works just like a regular air conditioner, pulling warm air from the inside of your home and moving it outdoors where it can be expelled into the outside air.
 During the winter, though, a split-system heat pump simply reverses this procedure to pull in warm air from outside.

 You may think that the outside air during winter doesn’t have much heat to offer.
 Fortunately, though, the refrigerant in a split-system heat pump has a low boiling temperature, meaning it is quite effective at pulling heat from the air, even in fairly cold environments.
 Considering the mild climate of San Antonio, a split-system heat pump is especially effective.